William Goldman, Writer Behind 'Butch Cassidy,' 'Princess Bride,' Dies At 87

 Ten screenplays later, Goldman still didn't see himself as a Hollywood man.
 "I'm not a screenwriter," he told The New York Times in 1979.
 "I'm a novelist who writes screenplays."

 But he knew enough to write the definitive guide to screenwriting.
-Adventures in the Screen Trade was published in 1983 and became a best-seller.
+Adventures in the Screen Trade was published in 1983 and became a bestseller.
 Screenwriting professor George Huang tells NPR's Neda Ulaby the book "was like the Bible in the industry" — and that the advice in it still holds up today.

 And then there was The Princess Bride.